statsmodels/statsmodels/README.rst

 * Miscellaneous models
-* Sandbox: statsmodels contains a sandbox folder with code in various stages of developement and testing which is not considered "production ready".
+* Sandbox: statsmodels contains a sandbox folder with code in various stages of development and testing which is not considered "production ready".
 This covers among others

   - Generalized method of moments (GMM) estimators